ydkhatri/UnifiedLogReader/README.md

 # UnifiedLogReader

 A parser for Unified logging .tracev3 files.

 ## Project Status

-#### alpha, experimental
+### pre-alpha (experimental)

 _This is a work in progress..
 Currently this does not support the first version of tracev3 which is seen on macOS 10.12.0 (which uses catalog v2).
 It has been tested to work on catalog v3 files used in macOS 10.12.5 upto the current 10.14.3_

 ## License

 MIT

 ## Requirements

-32 bit Python 2.7 and the following modules
+32-bit Python 2.7 and the following modules
 * lz4
 * biplist
 * ipaddress

-The modules can easily be installed using `pip install lz4 biplist ipaddress`
+The modules can easily be installed using `pip install -r requirements.txt`

 ## Usage

 The script needs access to files from 3 folders -
 * /private/var/db/diagnostics
 * /private/var/db/diagnostics/timesync